Interfacelab/ilab-media-tools/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Fixed a bug where SEO Framework and some other plugins were resizing images on the fly, causing an image to be downloaded to be resized.
+* You can now specify a prefix to be prepended to file names when uploaded to S3.

 = 1.0.5 =
 * Improved compatibility with other plugins that are using the AWS SDK.
 There should be zero compatibility issues.
 * Forward compatibility with Offload S3.
 Any media uploaded with Offload S3 will continue to work normally when